Outdoor Dining Structures - Streateries and Parklets

 Time and time again, studies show that more pedestrian friendly areas and reducing cars increases patrons to business and causes increase in tax revenue and standard of living.

-Andrew Star over 1 year ago
+Andrew Star Over 2 years ago

 I agree wholeheartedly with continuing the streateries and like the idea of minimal additional regulations to make sure they are structurally safe and durable.
 But the design requirements should be very loose, to allow a restaurant's streatery to reflect its (potentially offbeat) personality.
 The availability of streateries to patrons is a big positive - germ-conscious customers can feel safer in an outdoor environment, and tourists can enjoy the pleasant outdoor ambiance that Bellingham offers (year round!).